keenlabs/KeenClient-iOS/README.md

                                          };
 ```

-In this example, we add a global property for the IP to Geo information that allows us to translate the device's current IP address into the geographical location of the device by using the ```objc [self getIPAddress:YES]``` method.
+In this example, we add a global property for the IP to Geo information that allows us to translate the device's current IP address into the geographical location of the device by using the `[self getIPAddress:YES]` method.

-**Note:** ```objc [self getIPAddress:YES]``` is a custom method that you'll have to implement for yourself as there's currently no built-in method to obtain the device's IP address.
+**Note:** `[self getIPAddress:YES]` is a custom method that you'll have to implement for yourself as there's currently no built-in method to obtain the device's IP address.
 We've had success using a few of the solutions suggested in [this post](http://stackoverflow.com/questions/7072989/iphone-ipad-osx-how-to-get-my-ip-address-programmatically).

 ##### Debugging